hashgraph/hedera-services/docs/intellij-quickstart.md

 # IntelliJ quickstart

-**IMPORTANT** The current implementation of Platform has a non-negotiable dependency on PostgreSQL.
-Use the included [Docker-based PostgreSQL setup guide](./postgresql-setup-guide.md) to ensure you have an appropriately configured PostgreSQL instance before continuing.

 ## JVM
 OpenJDK12 is strongly recommended.
 You can [download it from IntelliJ](https://www.jetbrains.com/help/idea/sdk.html) if you don't have it already.